 Reasoning: Conspiracy, Pseudoscience, Poor Sourcing

-“Since its founding, The Post & Email has been on the forefront of the Obama identity/eligibility issue.”
+“Since its founding, The Post & Email has been at the forefront of the Obama identity/eligibility issue.”

 Funded by / Ownership